practicalli/clojure/clojure-tools/data-browsers/rebl-data-visualization.md

-# REBL data browser
+# Cognitect REBL data browser
-REBL is a interactive tool for capturing the results of evaluating expressions and visualizing that data for human consumption.
+Cognitect REBL is a interactive tool for capturing the results of evaluating expressions and visualizing that data for human consumption.
 REBL was initially created to support development with the Datomic database and is useful viewing and navigating data structures, especially nested data structures and large data sets.

 ![Clojure REBL data browser](https://raw.githubusercontent.com/cognitect-labs/REBL-distro/master/screenshot.png)